Nowhere Else in the Smokies Will You Find as Many Ways To Enjoy Water

 Family Rafting — If your children are too young for the Nantahala, try the Tuckasegee River.
 With its Class I and II rapids, Tuckasegee rafting trips provide great outdoor entertainment for the entire family.
 You'll find several rafting outfitters listed on our Whitewater Rafting page.

-Stand-Up Paddleboarding on Fontana Lake — Here in the Smoky Mountains of Western North Carolina we paddleboard on the placid water of Fontana Lake.
+Stand-Up Paddleboarding — Here in the Smoky Mountains of Western North Carolina we paddleboard on the placid water of Fontana Lake.
 A favorite spot - the finger lake area - is easy to access and there are no boats around to send wakes your way.
 Paddleboarding is a great way to strengthen your core and improve your balance, while you have an enjoyable time in the outdoors.
 Check out our Paddleboarding page.

 Waterfalls — Three waterfalls can be seen on a relatively easy walk through the Deep Creek area of the Great Smoky Mountains National Park - Tom Branch, Juney Whank and Indian Creek Falls.
 Two others — Mingo Falls and Soco Falls — are in Cherokee.
 For more information, visit our Waterfalls page.